 - Making a Recommendation or Referral

-This is the earliest stage in your clientflow that happens before you become aware a potential client is interested in your services.
-During this phase, both you and your client are gathering information about each other.
+This is the earliest stage in your clientflow that happens as you become aware a potential client is interested in your services.
+During this phase, you and your client gather information about each other.

-A potential client has reached out to you, through a contact form on your website for example, to learn more about your pricing and services.
-At this stage, you should have a clear process for communicating with your leads efficiently, but you should also be deciding if they’re the right client fit for you as well.
-Vetting clients and reaching a mutual qualification is so important for service-based businesses because they’re relationship-dependent.
+A potential client has reached out to you, through a contact form on your website, for example, to learn more about your pricing and services.
+At this stage, you should have a clear process for communicating with your leads efficiently as well as criteria to determine if they’re the right fit for your business.
+Evaluating customer fit is vitally important for service-based businesses because they’re highly relationship-dependent.

 Once you know a potential client is a good fit for your business, you can move forward with the booking process.
-These administrative steps are important to set expectations and protect your business.
+These steps are important to confirm the services provided, set expectations, and protect your business.

-You’ve had the necessary conversations with your leads or pointed them to the right information, and they’re ready to make a purchasing decision.
-At this step, they’ll consider the initial impression they got of your business and which services best fit your needs along with your reputation, pricing, and more.
+You’ve had the necessary conversations with your potential clients or pointed them to the right information, and they’re ready to make a purchasing decision.
+At this step, they’ll consider the initial impression they got of your business and which services best fit their needs along with your reputation, pricing, and more.

 You’re both ready to move forward, but you need to set expectations first.
-It’s important that your clients always sign a contract before you begin working together so you know they’re agreeing to the scope of work, pricing, timeline, and more.
-A contract is also how you’ll protect your business from anything unexpected.
+It’s important that your clients always sign a contract before you begin working together so you know they’re agreeing to the scope of work, pricing, timeline, terms of service, and more.
+A contract should include specific clauses relevant to your industry to protect your business from anything unexpected.
+For example, an event professional may include a force majeure clause to protect against any event that prevents them from performing their contractual obligations.

 Invoice and payment